CSfromCS/conversation-sparks/PRD.md

 - **Functionality**: Shows generated questions organized by difficulty with visual hierarchy
 - **Purpose**: Makes it easy to scan and select appropriate questions for the current moment
 - **Trigger**: Successful question generation
-- **Progression**: Questions appear → user reads/shares → can copy individual questions → can generate new set
+- **Progression**: Questions appear → user reads/shares → can copy individual questions and entire set → can generate new set
 - **Success criteria**: Questions are readable, difficulty levels are clear, individual questions can be copied

 ## Edge Case Handling